 Amber Lawes-Johnson – Communications & Development Officer

-Amber Lawes-Johnson is a food systems professional, with over four years extensive practical experience of sustainable farming systems as well as a deep understanding of the social, political and environmental challenges we face across local and global food and farming systems.
-Through the completion of her Food and Development Masters and research-based consultancy work for a number of environmental charities, Amber has in-depth experience of carrying out research, policy evaluation, synthesising data and communicating knowledge in clear and engaging ways.
-Alongside her passion for food and farming research and policy change, Amber continues to immerse herself practically.
-She is part of a local food and farming cooperative close to her hometown in Brighton – where she is developing a community care farm.
+Amber Lawes-Johnson is a food systems professional, with extensive practical experience of sustainable farming systems as well as a deep understanding of the social, political and environmental challenges we face across local and global food and farming systems.
+Through the completion of her Food and Development Masters and research-based consultancy work for a number of environmental charities, Amber has in-depth experience of carrying out research, policy evaluation, synthesising data and communicating knowledge to multiple audiences.
+Amber is also currently completing a PhD in the UK Food Systems Centre for Doctoral Training and is focusing on regenerative livestock systems, animal welfare and environmental change within an interdisciplinary framework and analysing its place in British nutritional security and citizen health.

 Martin Neicho – Operations Manager